-Human Cells : The unit covers the key areas of division and differentiation in human cells; structure and replication of DNA; gene expression; genes and proteins in health and disease; human genomics; metabolic pathways; cellular respiration; energy systems in muscle cells.
-Physiology and Health: the unit covers reproductive biology, the cardiovascular system and healthy lifestyle choices.
+Human Cells: The unit covers the key areas of division and differentiation in human cells; structure and replication of DNA; gene expression; mutations; human genomics; metabolic pathways; cellular respiration and energy systems in muscle cells.

+Physiology and Health: The unit covers reproductive biology, the cardiovascular system and healthy lifestyle choices.

-Neurobiology and Immunology: The unit covers structure of the nervous system, communication, memory and social behaviours, the immune system, disease and immunisation.
+Neurobiology and Immunology: The unit covers structure of the nervous system, memory, the immune system, clinical trials and immunisation.

-The final course assessment is an exam paper consisting of multiple choice questions, short answer questions and an extended response question.
-The exam paper is split into two: a 40minute multiple choice paper worth 25 marks and a 2 hour 20-minutes question paper worth 95 marks, which includes both knowledge and problem solving type questions.
+The final course assessment is an exam paper consisting of multiple-choice questions, short answer questions and an extended response question.
+The exam paper is split into two: a 40-minute multiple choice paper worth 25 marks and a 2 hour 20-minutes question paper worth 95 marks, which includes both knowledge and problem-solving type questions.
 These total 80% of the overall grade.

 An assignment must also be completed which makes up the remaining 20% of the total mark.
-This involves research on an application of Biology with an impact on society or the environment, a practical experiment and a written report based on this research.
+This involves research on an aspect of Biology, a practical experiment and a written report based on this research.
 Both the exam paper and assignment are marked by the SQA.